-U M Result
+U М Result

 0 0 0 (paper)

 0 1 B (transparent)

 1 0 1 (ink)

 1 1 1 (ink)

-By default, transparent bits in a masked image are rendered in bright green (#00fe00); this colour can be changed by modifying the TRANSPARENT parameter in the [Colours] section.
+By default, transparent bits in masked images are rendered in bright green (#00fe00); this colour can be changed by modifying the TRANSPARENT parameter in the [Colours] section.
+To make the transparent bits in masked images actually transparent, set GIFTransparency=1 or PNGAlpha=0 in the [ImageWriter] section.